Blue Line to reopen, along with Addison Road and Arlington Cemetery Metro stations

 With the stations’ reopening, Metro will restart the Blue Line while the Yellow Line will operate from Huntington to Mount Vernon Square, the agency said.

-The stations are among 12 that have had their worn and, in many cases, dilapidated platforms rebuilt in the last two years as part of a four-year platform repair project within Metro’s 10-year, $15.5 billion capital improvement program.
-The transit agency has targeted 20 stations for platform reconstruction with Arlington Cemetery being the last station upgraded in Virginia and Addison Road being the first station with a reconstructed platform in Maryland.
+The stations are among 12 that have had their worn and, in many cases, dilapidated platforms rebuilt in the past two years as part of a four-year platform repair project within Metro’s 10-year, $15.5 billion capital improvement program.
+The transit agency has targeted 20 stations for platform reconstruction, with Arlington Cemetery being the last station upgraded in Virginia and Addison Road being the first station with a reconstructed platform in Maryland.

-The stations are coming back online as local governments lift covid restrictions on face coverings and social distancing, and Metro is seeing a slight uptick in rail passengers.
+The stations are coming back online as local governments lift coronavirus restrictions on face coverings and social distancing and Metro is seeing a slight uptick in rail passengers.
 A federal mask requirement on public transportation, however, remains in place.

 Metro General Manager Paul J. Wiedefeld said Thursday that the 91-station rail system’s weekly ridership remains 85 percent lower than pre-pandemic rates.
 He said he believes customers will return in bigger numbers once they feel “comfortable.”
-Metro surveys have indicated that some users remain hesitant to travel because of coronavirus risks while others feel inconvenienced wearing face masks on trains.
+Metro surveys have indicated that some users remain hesitant to travel because of coronavirus risks while others feel inconvenienced wearing masks on trains.

 Wiedefeld said he is hopeful the station facelifts, as well as increased station cleanings, will persuade more people to return.